 The Helmet of Salvation Is the Confident Attitude of the Warrior of God

-Without it, we don’t have the will to fight well.
-So, keeping that helmet glued on our heads is vital to finishing our work on earth.
+Without it, we don’t have the will to fight.
+So, keeping that helmet buckled on our heads is vital to finishing our work on earth.

 The Bible tells us we must “take” the helmet, the hope of salvation.
-This word doesn’t mean to seize it by our own efforts, but rather to receive what the Lord has done and will do for us.
+In the original language, a couple of words can be translated take.
+In this case, the word doesn’t mean to seize it by our own efforts, but rather to relax and receive what the Lord has graciously done and will do for us.

-What follows is the excerpt from my book, The Armor of Light, regarding the helmet of salvation.
+What follows is an excerpt from my book, The Armor of Light, regarding the helmet of salvation.
 It's taken from Chapter 19, “How to Really Put On the Armor of Light,” pages 155-158.

 * * *